 So, the guy doesn’t age, and he basically can’t die, and he always jokes around, even when suffering from horrific injuries, such as decapitation.
 So, can Deadpool even feel pain?

 Oh yes, he can.
-He’s just experienced so much of it for so long he practically chooses to ignore it.
+He’s just experienced so much of it for so long that he practically ignores it.

 In fact, there isn’t a moment in Wade Wilson’s life where he isn’t in excruciating pain.
-It’s just that his tolerance is off the charts, and his entire life is the reason for that to be the case.
+It’s just that his tolerance is off the charts, and his entire life is why that is the case.

 First of all, he was a US Army soldier and then a mercenary.
 Both jobs require you to finish the objective regardless of the pain – you learn to tolerate it.
 Then, the guy developed over 30 different forms of cancer, suffering excruciating pain all the time.
 He even stopped doing chemotherapy, just wanting to die.